 Final Cut – Are They Worth the Price?

 Overall, the JBL LSR305 is an excellent choice whether you are using it as a studio monitor or just as a way to play your favorite tunes from a variety of input sources.
 These speakers are affordable but sound like they should cost a lot more than they do.
 They look the part as well and you would have no problem telling your friends that these speakers cost twice as much as they are because they really do sound that good.

-If you’re looking for a compact speaker system that produces a lot of high-quality sound regardless of what configuration you use, the JBL LSR305 is an excellent choice that you will not regret.
-Check them out for yourself– you’ll likey be as impressed as we were.
+If you’re looking for a compact speaker system that produces a lot of high-quality sounds regardless of what configuration you use, the JBL LSR305 is an excellent choice that you will not regret – you’ll likely be as impressed as we were.